Control Testing

 4. The reviewer and the review timestamp are recorded.

-The approved or rejected result becomes the authoritative outcome.
-If the control does not require review, the test result is immediately authoritative - no review step is needed.
+Under this four-eyes review the <strong>reviewer</strong> determines the final grade (pass, partial, or fail) that becomes the authoritative outcome.
+If the control does not require review, the grade recorded by the control owner is immediately authoritative - no review step is needed.
+The authoritative grade is what drives the residual score of any risks this control mitigates.

 Automatic Issue Creation